The Story of the Night: Plot

 The Story of the Night opens with a discussion of Richard's mother – her patriotism towards England before her death, and how Richard imagines she would have responded to the Falklands War.
 Richard experienced a lack of political awareness before the war when the generals were in power, but he recalls one time he was having sex with a dark-haired man and heard a revving sound outside.
 When Richard asked his partner what the noise was, he responded that the police station opposite were using a car to power cattle rods for torture.

 Richard attends university during the Dirty War.
 He befriends Jorge Canetto, the (straight) son of a wealthy family; he teaches Jorge English and develops a crush on him.
-He eventually confesses to Jorge that he is gay, to Jorge's disapproval.
-One evening his mother asks him if Jorge is gay and Richard, surprised, reveals his homosexuality to his mother.
+He eventually confesses to Jorge that he is gay, much to Jorge's disapproval.
+One evening, his mother asks him if Jorge is gay and Richard, surprised, reveals his homosexuality to his mother.

 The novel then flashes back to Richard's childhood.
 His mother's family immigrated from England to Argentina when she was a child and, as a result, Richard himself felt he was English growing up.
 After his father's death, he and his mother were left without funds.
 Richard's aunts and uncles on his father's side were stingy, and provided little money.
 His mother decided they would stay with her sister (Aunt Matilda) in Molino, but they soon discover that Matilda and her family are very poor.
 They are put up in a shed by Matilda's tiny cottage.
 In the following days, Richard's cousin takes him to play with other boys who live on the estate.
 Three of these boys take Richard to a barn where they all disrobe and masturbate together.
 Richard develops a crush on one of the boys (Juan), but discovers that there are rules to this "game" after Juan calls him "queer" for trying to kiss him.
 Eventually his Uncle and mother fall out, and so Richard and his mother move back to Buenos Aires.
 Back at home his mother finds a job working in a "very refined" hotel, and is given some money by the English community in Buenos Aires to tide her over.

 Back in the present-day, Richard attends university and his mother works in the hotel.
 Jorge invites Richard on a three-week visit to Barcelona, a friend of Jorge's had pulled out at the last minute.
 Whilst there, the two meet up with a group of young Chilean refugees from the Pinochet regime.
 Elena, one of the two Chilean girls, attaches herself to Jorge, but Jorge prefers the other girl, Maria Jose.
 Nonetheless, Jorge has sex with Elena every night.
 As Jorge and Richard are sharing a room, Jorge makes Richard pretend to be asleep whilst they are in the bed next to him.